Five steps to securing your identity infrastructure

 If you're reading this document, you're aware of the significance of security.
 You likely already carry the responsibility for securing your organization.
 If you need to convince others of the importance of security, send them to read the latest Microsoft Digital Defense Report.

-This document will help you get a more secure posture using the capabilities of Azure Active Directory by using a five-step checklist to improve your organization's protection against cyber-attacks.
+This document will help you get a more secure posture using the capabilities of Microsoft Entra ID by using a five-step checklist to improve your organization's protection against cyber-attacks.

 This checklist will help you quickly deploy critical recommended actions to protect your organization immediately by explaining how to: